afouch1/velcro/README.md

  - Only strings and arrays of strings are allowed except in the top level document
  - The top level document must contain an item called `folders` that represents the folder hierarchy.
  - All other top level items are "named groups" to reuse given folder structures

+**Note** that named groups should *not* be recursive or have circular references, as the OS will try to create the same folder twice.
+This will result in an OS error:
+"File or Folder already exists".

 An example configuration: